kaiachain/open-dex-subgraphs/.github/ISSUE_TEMPLATE/bug_report.md

 If applicable, add data, logs or screenshots to help explain your problem.

 **Environment (please complete the following information)**
- - klaytn-dex-subgraphs release version that exhibits the issue
+ - open-dex-subgraphs release version that exhibits the issue
  - OS and its version [e.g. macOS/10.14]
  - RPC endpoint used
  - The Graph version used